Baris000-eng/VHDL-PROGRAMMING-EXERCISES/README.md

 # VHDL-PROGRAMMING-EXERCISES
-This is the VHDL lab implementations that I have done so far.
+These are the VHDL implementations that I have done.

 Implementations